GriTS: Grid table similarity metric for table structure recognition: Introduction

-Designing a metric for partial table correctness has also proven challenging.
-The naive approach of comparing predicted cells with ground truth cells by their absolute positions suffers from the problem that a single mistake in cell segmentation can offset all subsequent predicted cells by one position, which may result in a disproportionate penalty.
-Several metrics have been proposed that attempt to overcome this issue by considering the \emph{relative} position of predicted cells \cite{gobel2012methodology, gao2019icdar, zhong2019image, li2020tablebank}.
-However, these metrics emphasize relative position in different ways that do not completely account for a table's global two-dimensional cellular structure.
-Current metrics also differ on other considerations, such as what constitutes the task or outcome being measured, what property of a cell is used to measure cell correctness, and whether or not predicted cells can be partially correct.
+Designing a metric for partial correctness of tables has also proven challenging.
+The naive approach of comparing predicted cells with ground truth cells by their absolute positions suffers from the problem that a single mistake in cell segmentation can offset all subsequent cells by one position, which may result in a disproportionate penalty.
+Several metrics have been proposed that instead consider the \emph{relative} positions of predicted cells \cite{gobel2012methodology,gao2019icdar,zhong2019image,li2020tablebank}.
+However, these metrics capture relative position in different ways that do not fully account for a table's global two-dimensional (2D) structure.
+Metrics also offer differing perspectives on what constitutes the task to be measured, what property of a predicted cell is evaluated, and whether predicted cells can be partially correct.